paralect/uniform/README.md

 =======

 Uniform defines simple abstraction for key-value database.
 Two implementations available: InMemoryDatabase and MongodbDatabase.
-By using one abstraction, you are able to run your code in-memory or using MongoDB.
+By using one abstraction, you are able to run your database entirely in-memory or using MongoDB as a storage.

 ## Uniform Database